WorldHealthOrganization/smart-trust/input/pagecontent/trust_gateway_architecture.md

 ##### Metadata Exchange
 TNG provides an interoperable means for exchanging key metadata in support of digital COVID-19 certificates using the HL7 FHIR standards.
 This includes, in particular:
--  <b>Value Sets</b> which should be shared using the transactions defined in the IHE Sharing Value Sets and Concept Maps (SVCM) profile and include the following resources:
+* **Value Sets** which should be shared using the transactions defined in the IHE Sharing Value Sets and Concept Maps (SVCM) profile and include the following resources:
-  -  HL7 FHIR ValueSet resources to share codings and terminologies referenced by the various digital COVID certificate specifications (e.g. allowed vaccines or tests).   - HL7 FHIR ConceptMaps may be used to provide mappings between jurisdictionally defined coding DDCC specification coding.
+  * HL7 FHIR ValueSet resources to share codings and terminologies referenced by the various digital COVID certificate specifications (e.g. allowed vaccines or tests).   - HL7 FHIR ConceptMaps may be used to provide mappings between jurisdictionally defined coding DDCC specification coding.
--  <b>Business Rules</b> which should follow the [Knowledge Artifact](https://docs.google.com/presentation/d/1Bb6oA-4_qPYwvg6iQcZS8CNL1XvdT0R30Vmv9zIstPs/edit#slide=id.gcb76b23c16_2_169) and [Clinical Decision Support infrastructure](https://build.fhir.org/clinicalreasoning-cds-on-fhir.html) including the following resources:
+* **Business Rules** which should follow the [Knowledge Artifact](https://docs.google.com/presentation/d/1Bb6oA-4_qPYwvg6iQcZS8CNL1XvdT0R30Vmv9zIstPs/edit#slide=id.gcb76b23c16_2_169) and [Clinical Decision Support infrastructure](https://build.fhir.org/clinicalreasoning-cds-on-fhir.html) including the following resources:
-  -  HL7 FHIR Library resources to share libraries of business rules expressed using Clinical Quality Language (CQL)
+  * HL7 FHIR Library resources to share libraries of business rules expressed using Clinical Quality Language (CQL)
-  -  HL7 FHIR PlanDefinition resources to indicate which business rule should be executed based on the relevant validation or continuity of care use cases.
+  * HL7 FHIR PlanDefinition resources to indicate which business rule should be executed based on the relevant validation or continuity of care use cases.

 To abstract these requirements, the Trust Network Gateway will introduce a new functionality called “Trusted References”, which allows the gateway to share any kind of service endpoint without sharing the content itself.
 For backwards compatibility, the functionalities of the DCC Business Rules and Value Sets remain in the architecture, but can be configured to be disabled using profiles.
 The explicit endpoints for business rules and value sets will be replaced by the trusted references, as the wide variance of medical content should be left to FHIR server implementations instead of the implementation of each service in the gateway itself.